neondatabase/website/content/docs/connect/connection-pooling.md

 ## Configure connection pooling

 Connection pooling is enabled by default for a Neon project.
-Configure connection pooling at a more granular level is currently not supported.
+Configuring connection pooling at a more granular level is currently not supported.

 To enable or disable connection pooling for your Neon project: